 a.
 We continue, develop and organise the international folklore festival “Ļipa kust”; it was held in 2019 and 2022.

 b.
-The society has acquired the closed Upīte primary school building, this building is being converted as an idea residency of young people.
+The society has acquired the closed Upīte primary school building, this building is being converted as an idea residency for young people.

 i.
 We have created a professional sound recording studio – Bigmaar's Record.